slsa-framework/slsa/docs/spec/draft/source-requirements.md

 #### Reset votes on all changes

-The code review tool MUST ensure that the final proposal is approved by actors identified as experts for all changed files.
+If the proposal is modified after receiving expert approval, all previously granted approvals MUST be revoked.

-If a file is modified after receiving expert approval, a new approval MUST be granted.
+A new approval MUST be granted from ALL required reviewers.

-The new approval MAY be granted by the same actor who granted the first approval.
+The new approval MAY be granted by an actor who approved a previous iteration.